|

 Lessiens words had done little to reassure him.
 In fact,

-he was now entirely convinced that his dreams, and this afternoons
+he was now entirely convinced that both his dreams and this afternoons

-He walked to the edge of the garden fletto the secluded
+He walked to the edge of the garden flet, to the secluded corner

-corner where, beneath the spreading boughs of one of the mighty
+where, beneath the spreading boughs of one of the mighty carantaurs,

-carantaurs, he had built a swing.
-There, he sat down and, despite
+he had built a swing.
+There, he sat down and, despite his sense

-his sense of foreboding, suddenly smiled, reminded of the many
+of foreboding, suddenly smiled, reminded of the many hours of

-A carantaur acorn fell from the branches above, narrowly missed
+A carantaur acorn fell from the branches above, narrowly missing

-his shoulder, and skipped across the wooden boards.
+his shoulder, and he watched it skip across the wooden boards...

 Legolas looked up.

-A third hit him squarely on the forehead.
+A third acorn hit him squarely on the forehead.
+Ow!

 His attacker was perching amongst the branches, knees drawn up